-What To Do After Being Injured in a Rollover Car Accident
+What Can You Do After Being Injured in a Rollover?

 Vehicle Rollover Recoveries

-- $1,925,000 recovery in a wrongful death claim for a Federal Way family that was traveling to Los Angeles, CA when they were cut off on the freeway causing their car to rollover.
+- $1,925,000 recovery in a wrongful death claim for a Federal Way family that was traveling to Los Angeles when they were cut off on the freeway, causing their car to rollover.

-Rollover accidents tend to be more serious than other types of crashes and they account for about a third of vehicle occupant fatalities in the United States.
-The initial collision can be devastating, but then, occupants can also be crushed during the rollover and some are even ejected while the vehicle is still in motion.
-There are many reasons why rollovers are dangerous and there are many types of injuries that Seattle motorists may suffer during one of these violent crashes.
+The initial collision can be devastating, but occupants can also be crushed during the rollover, and some are ejected while the vehicle is still in motion.
+There are many reasons why rollovers are dangerous, and many types of injuries that Seattle motorists may suffer during one of these violent crashes:

 Traumatic Brain Injuries

-When a vehicle crashes, the occupants may be thrown around in the interior of the car.
-Even someone who is wearing his or her seatbelt can strike a side window, a seat, the dashboard or the steering wheel.
-This sudden, violent impact can result in severe head trauma and brain damage.
-Anyone who has lost consciousness, or who feels nauseated or confused after an accident should seek out immediate medical attention.
-Traumatic brain injuries often have long-lasting or permanent symptoms including significant changes to one's physical and mental abilities.
+During the roll, the occupants may be thrown around in the interior of the car.
+Even someone wearing a seatbelt can strike a side window, a seat, the dashboard, or the steering wheel.
+This impact can result in head trauma and brain damage.
+Anyone who has lost consciousness, or who feels nauseated or confused after an accident, should seek immediate medical attention.
+Traumatic brain injuries often have long-lasting or permanent symptoms, including significant changes to one's physical and mental abilities.

 Neck and Back Injuries

-The violent and sudden changes in directions that can occur during a rollover can result in devastating neck and back injuries.
-Even those who are wearing a seatbelt can experience severe whiplash injuries, herniated disks and other debilitating spinal cord injuries.
+The sudden changes in directions that can occur during a rollover can result in devastating neck and back injuries.
+Even people who are wearing seatbelts can experience whiplash injuries, herniated disks, and other debilitating spinal cord injuries.
 Those who are not buckled up are more likely to be ejected or thrown about inside the rolling vehicle.
-In such cases, victims may lose feeling or sensation in their limbs resulting in permanent disabilities, such as paralysis.
+In such cases, victims may lose feeling or sensation in their limbs, resulting in permanent disabilities such as paralysis.

-Even when a car has a solid frame and maintains its shape during a rollover, it is still likely that the windshield and side windows will shatter during the crash.
-Lacerations and amputations are possible in these types of accidents.
-Victims who do not receive immediate treatment may lose a significant amount of blood and others may suffer permanent scarring and disfigurement.
+Even when a car has a solid frame and maintains its shape during a rollover, the windshield and side windows will likely shatter during the crash.
+Lacerations and amputations are possible in these accidents.
+Victims who do not receive immediate treatment may lose a significant amount of blood, or suffer permanent scarring and disfigurement.